Morgscode/hugo-theme-spaced-blog/README.md

 In your `config.toml` file, define the following variables in `params`:

 - `description` = This will be the default html meta description for the blog and it's homepage.
 It can be overridden by setting a description in the front-matter of any page or post.
-- `useCover`: wether or not you want to use a banner images for the blog and its posts
+- `useCover`: wether or not you want to use a cover images for the blog and its posts
 - `coverLocation`: The location of the cover file you'd like to use for the blog
 - `[[params.author]]`
 - `[[params.author]]name`: The name of the primary blog author